Learn how to make a sock gnome with just a few simple supplies. Get tips, fun examples, and make your own gnome in just 20 minutes.

 Another option for gnome beards and braids I would recommend is Merino wool fiber.
 It’s available on Etsy and here on Amazon (both handmade and general stock).
 The best part about this is that it comes in a HUGE variety, so you have many design options.
 I’m even curling it!

 The final option for gnome braids and beards is yarn.
 I’ve brushed out and felted yarn (green braids).
-Not all yarn will perform the same, so look for one which has a high wool content if you want to felt it.
+Not all yarn will perform the same, so look for one which has high wool content if you want to felt it.
 If using acrylic-based yarn, look for very thick strands.

 How Do I Make a Sock Gnome?

 I’m so glad you asked!
 This is a fun and quick DIY so let’s get started.
+If you are a visual learner, here is our DIY sock gnome video tutorial.

 Sock Gnome Body